Virgin America Guest Service Commitment

 We’ll do our best to stow personal folding wheelchairs in the cabin area in compliance with applicable law.
-If your personal wheelchair cannot be stowed in the cabin, we will load the wheelchair in the cargo bin and deliver the wheelchair to you on the jetbridge upon arrival.
+If your personal wheelchair cannot be stowed in the cabin, we will load the wheelchair in the cargo hold and deliver the wheelchair to you on the jetbridge upon arrival.
 If a wheelchair requires disassembly, we ask that you provide written directions for disassembling and reassembling the wheelchair.

-wet cell battery box for a personal wheelchair.
+· Wet cell battery box for a personal wheelchair

 During lengthy on-aircraft delays, our flight crew will make every effort to accommodate guests with disabilities or special needs.

-Meet Your Essential Needs During Lengthy Tarmac Delays
+Meeting Your Essential Needs During Lengthy Tarmac Delays

-Handle “Bumped” Guests with Fairness and Consistency
+Handling “Bumped” Guests with Fairness and Consistency

 No compensation is due to guests who do not fully comply with Virgin America’s reservation and check–in requirements, or cannot be accepted for transportation under the rules set forth in the Contract of Carriage for domestic travel within the United States or the International Contract of Carriage for travel outside the United States.

-If you are involuntarily denied boarding and are rebooked on a flight scheduled to arrive one to two hours after your original scheduled arrival for domestic flights, or one to four hours after your original scheduled arrival for international flights, we will provide you a travel credit or cash compensation for 200% of the value of your reservation not to exceed $650.
+If you are involuntarily denied boarding and are rebooked on a flight scheduled to arrive more than one but less than two hours after your original scheduled arrival for domestic flights, or more than one but less than four hours after your original scheduled arrival for international flights, we will provide you cash compensation for 200% of the value of your fare not to exceed $675.